Heesen Yachts: The new millennium

 Heesen Yachts' second largest project to date, a 70 m aluminium Fast Displacement superyacht, was delivered in the spring of 2016.
 Named Galactica Super Nova, she was designed in collaboration with Espen Oeino and has a top speed of 30 knots.
 In 2017 the yard also delivered the world's first hybrid-powered Fast Displacement yacht, a 50 m named Home.

 Heesen continues to develop new designs and new platform-build ranges alongside custom projects.
 In 2018 construction began on the yard's largest steel displacement yacht to date, Project Falcon.
 In January 2019 another ground-breaking Heesen yacht – Irisha – won the Best Exterior Styling award in the Motor Yachts 40m to 59m category at the Boat International Design and Innovation Awards.
-In November 2019 Heesen also announced a new collaboration with the British studio Winch Design for a range of innovative FDHF explorer yachts named Xventure.
+In November 2019 Heesen also announced a collaboration with the British studio Winch Design for a range of innovative FDHF explorer yachts named Xventure.

 Also in 2019 Heesen confirmed the sale of a 59-metre (194 ft) custom yacht that features the yard's most powerful propulsion package to date – four waterjets providing a combined 22,000 horsepower.
 Named Project Skyfall, the yacht is capable of speeds up to 37 knots.
 Her hull and superstructure were joined in August 2021 and the yacht was completed in 2023.